List of Welsh records in swimming

-Records can be set at intermediate distances in an individual race and for the first leg of a relay race.
+The relay records displayed here are the official national relay records.
+However, Swim Wales maintains a separate set of national relay records for club teams, which are not shown here.
+Records can also be set at intermediate distances in an individual race and for the first leg of a relay race.

-Records which have not yet been fully ratified are marked with a '#' symbol in these lists, and all records were achieved in finals unless otherwise noted.
+The ratification process involves the swimmer submitting an application to Swim Wales, providing details such as the swimmer's name(s), time swum, date and location of the swim, names of officials, and the swimsuit model worn.
+Once ratified, the records appear on the official records listing.
+Records that have not yet been fully ratified are marked with a '#' symbol in these lists, and all records were achieved in finals unless otherwise noted.